GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 Flakes with a log10 value of flake mass above 2 are more evenly distributed for the multiple linear regression than for the ANN.

-Visualization of regression plots for each model provides additional information of the performance of each model.
-The poor performance of Random Forest (lowest value of *r*<sup>2</sup>) is reflected in a limited range of prediction.
-The prediction range of the Random Forest is limited between a minimum value of 0.55 and a maximum value of 1.76 for log10 of flake mass.
-As a result of this, data is not evenly distributed among the regression line.
-In the lowest values of prediction most points fall below the regression line while most data points falling above for the highest values of the regression line.
-ANN and multiple linear regression plots present similar patterns of distribution with data evenly distributed among the regression line.
-Flakes with a log10 value of flake mass above 2 are lightly more evenly distributed for the multiple linear regression than for the ANN.

 ``` r
 #### Linear model ####
 MLR_results <- as.data.frame(MLR_model$pred) %>%